Together, we've got it covered

 You’ll never get in trouble for reporting a genuine concern, and we’ll always take your report seriously.

-Don’t leave it to someone else to report - speak to our officers directly, call 101 or direct message our social media desk @MerPolCC.
+Don’t leave it to someone else to report - speak to our officers directly or call 101.